Moise-code/Moise-code/README.md

 <br />

-I'm current a student at microverse, an online program that uses pair programing to teach software development.
+I'm currently a student at microverse, an online program that uses pair programing to teach software development.

 **About me**

 - 💼 Student at microverse

-- ❤️ I love writing JavaScript, and building fun projects.
+- ❤️ I love writing JavaScript and building fun projects.

 - 💬 Ask me about anything [here](https://github.com/Moise-code/Moise-code/issues)